mjordan/GitBags/README.md

 └── tagmanifest-md5.txt
 ```

 I convert this Bag to a GitBag by initializing a repo in the 1930-02-10 folder, and then `git add` only the text files.
 I then modify one of the .tif files (in this example, data/1930-02-10-05.tif) and update the Bag's manifests using my favorite BagIt tool.

-If I do a `git diff` on my GitBag I get the following:
+If I do a `git diff` on my GitBag after updating the manifests, I get the following:

 ```
 diff --git a/bag-info.txt b/bag-info.txt